-Unfortunately, continuing treatment can be an issue for those who enter jail and test positive for illegal drugs on a jail intake drug screening.
-Some jails that offer medications for opioid use disorder (MOUD) or have a medication assisted treatment (MAT) program have policies or practices in place that prohibit a person with a positive drug screen at intake from continuing to take their MOUD while in jail.
+Unfortunately, continuing treatment can be an issue for those who enter jail and have a positive screen for illegal drugs on the jail’s intake drug screening.
+Some jails that offer medications for opioid use disorder (MOUD) or have a medication assisted treatment (MAT) program also have policies or practices in place that prohibit a person with a positive drug screen at intake from continuing to take their MOUD while in jail.
 Policies or practices that apply to everyone are considered blanket policies.
+Blanket policies are discriminatory if used against people with disabilities without accommodation for the disability.

 Opioid Use Disorder (OUD) is a disability and is protected under the Americans with Disabilities Act (ADA).
-A blanket policy or practice that prohibits MOUD for people who test positive for illegal drugs at intake is a violation of the ADA.
-Drug use and relapse are often part of having an opioid use disorder, and to deny health services to a person for their drug use is discriminatory.
-The person is entitled to continue MOUD regardless of their positive screening for illegal drugs at intake.
+A blanket policy or practice that prohibits MOUD for people who test positive for illegal drugs at intake or other time during incarceration is a violation of the ADA, if that person is otherwise entitled to such services.
+Drug use (including polysubstance use) and relapse are often part of having an opioid use disorder, and to deny health services to a person for their drug use is discriminatory.
+The person is entitled to continuation or induction of MOUD regardless of their positive screening for illegal drugs at intake.

 Jails are responsible for providing medical care to people in custody.
 Jails cannot refuse to provide the medical care to which others are entitled simply because a person with an OUD tests positive for illegal drugs on intake into the jail.
 Sometimes there is confusion about the guidance provided by the US Department of Justice (DOJ), specifically the language on page 3 indicating that illegal drug use is excluded from protection by the ADA.